 Learn about setting up an analysis when your company data contains multiple subsidiaries or entities.
-For example if you are analysing data for a group.
+For example, if you are analyzing data for a group.
 The article talks about how to run an analysis with multiple entities.

-If your organisation has financial data spanning multiple subsidiaries, there are 3 methods available to complete the analysis:
+If your organization has financial data spanning multiple subsidiaries, there are 3 methods available to complete the analysis.

 1. Analyze the complete general ledger data set with all subsidiary data in one combined file, with a subsidiary ID column for reference and sampling

 For this method, your data must have a column containing a subsidiary ID for each entry (used for reference and sampling).
 This column addition produces a combined risk assessment of the fiscal year activity across the entire parent company, compiles the different subsidiary data into one pool for sampling, and shows combined subsidiary trends and ratio behaviours.